Gender pay gap employer statement – our commitment to inclusion, gender equality and diversity

 Notes:

-• Total remuneration includes base salary, overtime, bonuses and additional payments
+- Total remuneration includes base salary, overtime, bonuses and additional payments.
+It also includes the annualised full-time equivalent salaries of casual and part-time workers.

-• The average gender pay gap is the difference between the average earnings for men and women, expressed as a percentage of men's average earnings
+- The average gender pay gap (GPG) is the difference between the average earnings for men and women, expressed as a percentage of men's average earnings.

-• The median gender pay gap is the difference between the median of what men are paid and the median of what women are paid, expressed as a percentage of the median man's earnings [median is the value in the middle of the dataset]
+- The median GPG is the difference between the median of what men are paid and the median of what women are paid, expressed as a percentage of the median man's earnings [median is the value in the middle of the dataset].

-BDO’s average total remuneration gender pay gap (GPG) for 2023-24, as reported by the Workplace Gender Equality Agency (WGEA), is 17.9% and the median total remuneration GPG is 9.2%.
-The GPG midpoint in our Comparison Group (Professional, Scientific and Technical Services), as provided by WGEA in our industry benchmark report, is 15.6% for the average total remuneration GPG and 16.0% for the median total remuneration GPG.
+BDO’s average total remuneration gender pay gap (GPG) for 2024-25, as reported by the Workplace Gender Equality Agency (WGEA), is 18.0% and the median total remuneration GPG is 9.2%.
+This is relatively the same as the previous reporting period.
+The GPG midpoint in our Comparison Group (Professional, Scientific and Technical Services), as reported in our WGEA industry benchmark report, is 15.1% for the average total remuneration GPG and 16.7% for the median total remuneration GPG.

 Gender composition and average remuneration by pay quartile